 Why Are Ping Eye 2 Irons Illegal?

-Ping Eye 2 irons are a popular set of golf clubs that have been used by many golfers over the years.
+Many golfers have favored the Ping Eye 2 irons over many others, making this golf club set highly popular.
 However, there has been controversy over the legality of certain Ping Eye 2 irons.

-If you already have them, you may be wondering when and where you’re allowed to use them.
+If you already have these irons, you may want to know when and where you could use them.

-Most importantly, you may want to know what might be the repercussions of using them, especially in competitive games.
+Most importantly, you may want to know the repercussions of using this club, especially in competitive games.

 In this write-up, we will explain why some Ping Eye 2 irons are considered illegal and the regulations that govern the design of golf clubs.